 These questions not only uncover the intricate details of who they are and how they feel, but they can also reflect on what they value in life.

-Uncovering these intricate details of your ideal client profile now means you can utilize it to define your marketing strategy.
-The message that you send out to the world about your business matters greatly to your bottom line.
+Uncovering these intricate details of your ideal client profile now means you can utilize them to get clear on your messaging as you begin marketing your business.